or call us at: (832) 699-9265

 Arroyo willow is in season between February and April in the state of Texas.
 It is a severe allergen, causing sneezing, coughing, and even asthma.

 Box Elder, another tree, is among allergens in Houston.
 It is in season between January and May.
 It is a common maple species tree over most of the United States.
 The pollen of the Box Elder tree is produced in abundance in the spring season.
 It also has the highest levels of allergenicity of all tree pollens.
 Symptoms are mainly respiratory including asthma, sneezing, and runny nose.
-Skin reactions and symptoms, like rash, pain, and itchiness, can also be presence in the event that pollens or the tree have come into contact with skin.
+Skin reactions and symptoms, like rash, pain, and itchiness, can also be present in the event that pollens or the tree have come into contact with skin.

 Talk to an ENT doctor today if you feel you are suffering from allergy symptoms caused by allergens in Houston.
 There are many treatments available that can make your life as an allergy sufferer more livable and enjoyable.